An interest in design and construction are important for a career in the popular field of civil engineering

 As a consulting civil engineer, you'll need to:

 A generous London weighting applies.

 Most employers provide additional benefits, such as a pension, healthcare scheme, life insurance, company car, mobile phone and payment of professional fees.

 The average working week is 42 hours and may include some unsocial hours, depending on your particular speciality and individual project requirements.
-You may also have to work some weekends and occasionally long hours.
+You may occasionally have to work long hours and weekends.

-This area of work is open to civil/structural engineering graduates.
-An honours degree, accredited by the Institution of Civil Engineers (ICE), is essential for gaining Chartered Engineer (MICE CEng) status with the ICE.
+This area of work is open to civil and structural engineering graduates.
+An honours degree, accredited by the ICE, is essential for gaining Chartered Engineer (MICE CEng) status with the ICE.

 It may be possible to enter this profession as a graduate with a BSc or another engineering discipline, but you may be limited as to how far you can progress in your career.
 Entry with a HND only is unusual.